-Alright guys, it’s no secret that my schedule’s crazy.
-I’m usually up until 2-3AM working, but I’ve been trying to improve my sleep schedule because health trumps all.
-So, this post’s dedicated to those of you who have trouble falling asleep on the regular.
-Personally, I’ve had issues with insomnia in the past because I’m very anxious.
+I’ve had a lot of issues with insomnia in the past because of my anxiety.
 I’m a strong person mentally, but the second I jump into bed, it’s like all my worries attack my brain at once.
 I’ve done a lot of experimentation though, which brings me to the following.
-Here are 5 tips that have helped me change my life for the better:
+Here are 5 tips that’ve helped me change my life for the better and can hopefully help you, too.

 1. Skip caffeine in the PM.